WWE Greatest Royal Rumble Review

 Speaking of Wrestlemania rematches, this actually WAS an improvement over the Mania bout.
 Yeah, it still played like two guys gave themselves infinite finishers in Here Comes the Pain.
 Finishers happened too early and too often.
 However, it was a faster paced, more concise match.
 The cage gave these two a few more tools to play with.
 The ending was fresh with Roman accidentally spearing Lesnar out of the cage.
 Though it was also nerve-wracking seeing Roman land right on his head.
 I'm glad Greatest Royal Rumble didn't become Greatest Over the Edge.
 Also with Roman landing out of the cage first, it seriously looked like Roman should have won, but Lesnar retained.

 The Greatest Royal Rumble

-Still there was curiosity how the first 50 man Royal Rumble would play out.
-A blow-by-blow recap of a 30 man Rumble would be daunting and this is nearly twice that so I'll only discuss highlights.
-Daniel Bryan was the first man in the match and even though he lost, he still went coast-to-coast, looking like a hero even in defeat.
+Still, there was some curiosity as to how the first 50-man Royal Rumble would play out.
+A blow-by-blow recap of a 30-man Rumble would be daunting, and this is nearly twice that so I'll only discuss highlights.
+Daniel Bryan was the first man in the match, and even though he lost, he still went coast-to-coast, looking like a hero even in defeat.
 Plus his chest was a tomato red after taking several hits.
 Can't deny the guy's toughness.

 Elias looked like a star, by eliminating 3 people at once and later eliminating Angle.
 Pretty much anything that happened in this match was overshadowed by Titus O'Neil's entrance.
 Just as he was approaching the ring, he tripped and slid all the way under the apron.
 The commentary team lost it, and replayed the incident several times.
 (That's for the best since the cameraman didn't get the best angle the first time.)